checkedc/checkedc-clang/docs/checkedc/Setup-and-Build.md

 	make -j nnn

-where `nnn` is replaced by the number of CPU cores on your machine.
+where `nnn` is replaced by the number of CPU cores that your computer has.

 For subsequent builds, you can just build `clang`:

 	make -j nnn clang

-where `nnn` is replaced by the number of core CPU cores on your machine
+where `nnn` is replaced by the number of CPU cores that your computer has.

 ### On Windows